mojaloop/documentation/docs/community/standards/guide.md

 - Hand drawn diagrams should use SVG format (example - architecture / component / block / state transition diagrams)
 - Sequence diagrams should use PlantUML
 - All discussion documents should be placed in /community/archive/discussion-docs.
-- The use of Google Docs and other tools should not be used.
+- The use of Google Docs and other private tools is not advised for community wide collaboration

 ## Directory Structure